-Students intending to transfer to the CSU system now have a choice of general education plans.
+Students intending to transfer to the CSU system have a choice of general education plans.
 The IGETC plan is accepted at both CSU and UC schools.
 The Certified Plan is accepted only at CSU schools.
 Students who are certain they will transfer to a CSU school should follow the Certified Plan.
-Students uncertain about whether they will transfer to a CSU or a UC school, or who want to keep their options open, should follow the IGETC Plan on page 68.
-Transferring students can consult a counselor for further information.
+Students uncertain about whether they will transfer to a CSU or a UC school, or who want to keep their options open, should follow the IGETC Plan.
+Transferring students may consult a counselor for further information.